What are Negotiation Skills?

 11. Empathy

 Empathy encourages understanding and trust in negotiations.
-It enables negotiators to connect with the other party on a human level, demonstrating that their concerns and perspectives are acknowledged and respected.
+It allows negotiators to connect with the other party on a human level and acknowledge the other party’s view.
 This helps build rapport, establishes a positive atmosphere for negotiation, and encourages the parties to work together toward mutually beneficial solutions.

 How to Improve Empathy: